benjymous/annotations/sandman/sandman.02.md

 Page 3 panel 4:  Morpheus is here referred to as the Prince of Stories.

 Page 4 panel 3:  Abel identifies himself as the victim from "the first story."
-Cain is distingushed for being the first murderer, and Abel for being the first victim.
+Cain is distinguished for being the first murderer, and Abel for being the first victim.
 One of the themes of _Sandman_ is the equation of dreams and stories, or perhaps the use of dreams as a vehicle for stories.
 Gaiman is first and foremost a storyteller, as opposed to Alan Moore, for example, who is